Training Outcomes Within Your Budget!

 c) How does the current workforce compare to the anticipated workforce?

-By asking these questions, you will be able to judge the abilities your company will require in the future, and based on that, you can cultivate a workforce with that skill set.
+By asking these questions, you can judge the abilities your company will require in the future.
+Based on that, you can cultivate a workforce with that skill set.

 After identifying the company's goal and forecasting future needs, the step involved is to determine the resources required to accomplish those goals.
 This involves determining financial resources, Human Resources, and any physical resources required.